simialbi/yii2-schema-org/README.md

 > We use traits because of some cases of multiple-inheritance in Schema.org, as it's the case for
 > [LocalBusiness](https://schema.org/AutomotiveBusiness) which extends either `Place` or `Organization`.

+The command will also output a list of additional classes you could generate in order to have a better IDE experience regarding auto-completion.
+You are not required at all to generate those.

 ## Example Usage
 To e.g. add a person to json+ld, you can do the following: